How to Make Your Officers Look Like Gods: what happens when you bring Gothic symbolic density to naval fiction

 Drauhessa: Cursed, taker of souls, claimed by the abyss, dwells in the dark

-The Craft Principle: Make Material Culture Systematic
+Make Material Culture Systematic

 This is worldbuilding through material culture.
 It’s what Gothic fiction has always done—every detail is symbolic, every object carries meaning, surface appearance and intimate reality are different things.

 The genre has given us technical precision and historical authenticity.
 Beautiful.
 Necessary.
 I love it.
-But there’s room for something else—room for the Gothic sublime, for competence treated as apotheosis, for officers who look like what they actually are in moments of crisis: men communing with something vast and terrible that sometimes, horribly, answers.
+But there’s room for something else—room for the sublime, for competence treated as apotheosis, for officers who look like what they actually are in moments of crisis: men communing with something vast and terrible that sometimes, horribly, answers.

 Claiming New Territory